linuxserver/docker-plex/README.md

 * `-v /config` - Plex library location. *This can grow very large, 50gb+ is likely for a large collection.*
 * `-v /data/xyz` - Media goes here.
 Add as many as needed e.g. `/data/movies`, `/data/tv`, etc.
 * `-v /transcode` - Path for transcoding folder, *optional*.
+* `--device=/dev/dri:/dev/dri` - Add this option to your run command if you plan on using Quicksync hardware acceleration - see Setting up application section.
-* `-e VERSION=latest` - Set whether to update plex or not - see Setting up application section.
+* `-e VERSION=docker` - Set whether to update plex or not - see Setting up application section.
 * `-e PGID=` for for GroupID - see below for explanation
 * `-e PUID=` for for UserID - see below for explanation
 * `-e TZ` - for timezone information *eg Europe/London, etc*